-Halal Hotels in England
+Halal-friendly hotels in England

 With the Muslim population well-established in England, more hotels are offering halal-friendly packages.
 Whether that may be non-alcohol rooms, halal food options, prayer facilities or women-only areas, you will always find a hotel to cater for your halal break.
 Luxury hotels such as the Shangri-La London now provide halal food options upon request with a beautiful top-floor view of the Thames skyline.
-Other boutique hotels, such as the Bukhari Hotel in Blackpool urge Muslim tourists to visit, offering halal food and prayer facilities welcoming you on your Muslim getaway.

 The rise of the glamping experience is also worth a mention.
 The blend of glamour and camping in treehouses, yurts and cabins offers a chance to sleep under the stars and become one with nature, all with the luxury of comfort.
 There are different amenities available such as private hot tubs perfect for the Muslim family holiday.

-Places to Visit in England
+Places to visit in England

 England is a patchwork of serene countryside combined with the bustling atmosphere of the major cities.
 Chase the golden hour as there is always a picturesque view to cherish all around.
 Here are a few places well worth visiting.